-We are always happy to hear from schools who are interested in working with our Department of Modern Languages and Cultures.
-Due to the COVID-19 pandemic we unfortunately cannot visit schools or offer on-campus sessions at this moment in time.
+We are always happy to hear from schools who are interested in working with our Department of Languages, Cultures and Film.
+Due to the COVID-19 pandemic we unfortunately cannot offer on-campus sessions at this moment in time.
 However please check out the online outreach videos that we have created to keep classes excited to learn more about languages, cultures, and film.
 We hope that you find these online resources beneficial and we look forward to providing face to face school sessions again soon.

 Engaging sessions from our expert lecturers and student ambassadors

 In addition to original sessions from our talented team of lecturers we also offer more general, motivational talks on the value of studying languages and cultures at university as well as career opportunities for Modern Languages graduates.
 Motivational talks are also offered by our brilliant ‘Student Language and Culture Ambassadors’, final-year undergraduates whose insights and tips on everything from preparing for the Year Abroad to studying a new language from scratch are always a big hit with school-age students.
 In order to highlight what it’s like learning a completely new language, student ambassadors incorporate introductory tasters into their sessions on languages your students will not have studied before.

 Our Outreach sessions will give participants a taste of what it’s like to study languages and cultures at the University of Liverpool.
 They are primarily aimed at GCSE and A level students, though some may be modified to appeal to younger participants.